tainacan/tainacan/docs/importer-flow.md

 Each step has its own callback.
 The callback may do anything necessary, just keep in mind that you should allow the importer to break very long processes into several requests.

-In order to that, your step callback might be called several times, and each time run a part of the process and returnt its current status, until its done.
+In order to that, your step callback might be called several times, and each time run a part of the process and return its current status, until its done.

 When you run the importer, Tainacan will automatically iterate over your steps.
 If a step callback returns `false`, it assumes the step is over and it will pass to the next step in the next iteration.
 If the step callback returns an integer, it will keep the pointer in this step and call the same step again in the next iteration.
 The current position, which is the integer returned the last time the callback was invoked, will be accessible via the `$this->get_in_step_count()` method.